COST OF CLASS

 Everyone follows the same process for signing up to take a class.
 NO one is to show up for a class without registering first.

 - Visit the club website www.starcityk9training.com to register for the class you wish to attend.
 Complete the registration and submit your payment either online using Paypal or by check.
 Payment by check can be mailed to P.O.
 Box 20366, Roanoke, VA. or brought to first night of class.
+There is a $25 fee for all returned checks.
 Vaccinations records must submitted by the first night of class.

 - The deadline for enrollment is 5 days before the start of classes and will be on a first come, first served basis.